Jon118170/Calenvisor/README.md

 ### Meetings

 Schedule advising sessions by connecting students, advisors, and available time slots.
-The system enforces validation rules to prevent scheduling conflicts.
+The system enforces backend validation logic and database constraints to prevent scheduling conflicts and ensure consistency.

 ---